 – A grief response that is longer than expected; 6 months or more.

 – The grief reaction has caused significant impairments in personal, family social and work life.

 – The reaction is not better explained by another mental health issue or disorder.

 There are often common thinking patterns or styles following grief.
-For instance catastrophizing a future without a loved one or second guessing oneself.
+For instance, catastrophizing a future without a loved one or second-guessing oneself.
 Similar to trauma experiences, people experiencing complicated grief may avoid reminders or get intrusive thoughts.
-Emotional ups and down can also be a feature.
+Emotional ups and downs can also be a feature.

 Everyone grieves at our pace, each of us is unique.
 Some factors can get in the way of recovery from grief.
 For example:

 - Unhelpful patterns of thinking.
 Take for instance self-blame or a tendency to catastrophize things.
 If we blame ourselves for the death or view it as impeding our lives excessively; that might get in the way of working through the loss healthy.